RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 * **Driver**.
 Knows the rules of the road and willingly obeys them.
 * **Navigator**.
 Reads the map and plots a course from start to destination.
 When obstacles are encountered, this person knows enough about maps to plot an alternate course.
 * **Money-keeper**.
 Tracks the money.
 Pays for hotel rooms, food, fuel, and other necessities along the trip.
 * **Song-leader**.
-When I was a kid in day-camp, this role was critical for maintaing morale when we traveled on field trips.
+When I was a kid in day-camp, this role was critical for maintaining morale when we traveled on field trips.
 * **Organizer**.
-The entrpereneur.
+The entrepreneur.
 The visionary.
 The person who brings everyone together for trips like this.

 You can probably think of additional roles.
 The above list is long enough for this article.